deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "School complained about some of the language she picked up last time." he explained.

-"Yeah, I thought that might happen…" little Abigail had been much too enthusiastic about it when she'd learned the word '*fuck*' off her maternal grandmother.
+"Yeah, I thought that might happen..." little Abigail had been much too enthusiastic about it when she'd learned the word '*fuck*' off her maternal grandmother.
 "You mind if I pop up and see her after?"

 "It wouldn't be Christmas if you didn't get to, would it?"
 Amy said, understanding.
-"Come on, let's get this out the way…"
+"Come on, let's get this out the way..."

 For all her failings, Lydia Jones was at least acutely aware that her culinary talents extended to oven chips, microwave dinners and ordering takeaway, so every year she saved up to have a hot Christmas dinner delivered instead.
 James and Amy had both been offering to cover that expense for years, but---as with the house that Amy and Robert had offered to buy for them—Lydia and Dai had been too stubborn and proud to accept.